hashicorp/terraform-provider-azurerm/website/docs/r/network_manager_deployment.html.markdown

 ---
 subcategory: "Network"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_network_manager_commit"
+page_title: "Azure Resource Manager: azurerm_network_manager_deployment"
 description: |-
-  Manages a Network Manager Commit.
+  Manages a Network Manager Deployment.
 ---

-# azurerm_network_manager_commit
+# azurerm_network_manager_deployment

-Manages a Network Manager Commit.
+Manages a Network Manager Deployment.

-~> **NOTE Using Network Manager Commit to deploy Connectivity Configuration may modify or delete existing Virtual Network Peering.
-At this time you should not use [Network Peering resource](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network_peering) in conjunction with Network Manager Commit.
+~> **NOTE on Virtual Network Peering:** Using Network Manager Deployment to deploy Connectivity Configuration may modify or delete existing Virtual Network Peering.
+At this time you should not use [Network Peering resource](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network_peering) in conjunction with Network Manager Deployment.
 Doing so may cause a conflict of Peering configurations.

 ## Example Usage